Section 1 - Upper Chapel Road

 Section 1 traverses high moorland around the north-east corner of the Sennybridge Army Training Area (SENTA) between the Upper Chapel and the Garth Road viewpoints, both located on the B4519 Upper Chapel to Garth Road.
 Parking is available at both ends.

-There is an easy link with the Disgwylfa Visitor Centre ( point A , SN 993 437), also on the B4519.
+There is an easy link with the Disgwylfa Visitor Centre ( SN 993 437), also on the B4519.
 The Visitor Centre has toilet facilities, an established easy access short walk and another longer circular walk.
 There are some challenging sections for horse riders.
-Alternative routes for riders are indicated on the posts at points H, I & K.
+Alternative routes for riders are indicated.

 Route Description

-From the lay-by (SN 996 428), cross the road ignoring the obvious track and follow the hedge line to reach the viewpoint at point B (SN 999 437).
+From the lay-by (SN 996 428), cross the road ignoring the obvious track and follow the hedge line to reach the viewpoint (SN 999 437).
 This is the access point from the Visitor Centre 0.8 km away via the easy access path (red markers).
-Go up a rough track north-east for 0.2 km to point C (SO 001 438) before turning east across open moorland for 1.5 km.
+Go up a rough track north-east for 0.2 km (SO 001 438) before turning east across open moorland for 1.5 km.
 There are a few boggy patches here and minor streams to step over.
-At point D (SO 103 434) join a hard track (the Llyn Login track) continuing 1.0 km east over a hill adorned with a red flag and a triangulation point.
-Drop down to the junction of the main range road “The Concrete Road” and the B4520 Builth Road at point E (SO 021 435).
+At SO 103 434 join a hard track (the Llyn Login track) continuing 1.0 km east over a hill adorned with a red flag and a triangulation point.
+Drop down to the junction of the main range road “The Concrete Road” and the B4520 Builth Road (SO 021 435).

 Turn sharp north-west here following the boundary fence downhill to meet an access track coming in from the B4520 above the former Griffin Inn, (now a private house) at SO 021 440.
 Cross a flat area and a track before climbing slightly to approach the edge of the training area near to a large new chicken shed.